ChicagoDSA/chapter-website/_pages/en/new-members.md

 Representatives from our [campaigns](campaigns) and [working groups](working-groups) will present their work, invite folks to join, and collect names.

-{% include comp-button.html text="Find a new member orientation" link="https://teamup.com/ksc3uaa38o41o2vz8o" %}
+{% include comp-button.html text="Find a New Member Orientation" link="https://teamup.com/ksc3uaa38o41o2vz8o?view=l&filterby=8816365" %}

 #### Join Rose Buddies